nats-io/nsc/docs/nsc_edit_account.md

       --rm-tag strings               remove tag - comma separated list or option can be specified multiple times --sk strings                   signing key or keypath or the value "generate"" to generate a key pair on the fly - comma separated list or option can be specified multiple times
       --start string                 valid from ('0' is always, '3d' is three days) - yyyy-mm-dd, #m(inutes), #h(ours), #d(ays), #w(eeks), #M(onths), #y(ears) (default "0")
-      --streams int                  set maximum streams for the account (-1 is unlimited) (default -1) --subscriptions int            set maximum subscription for the account (-1 is unlimited) (default -1) --tag strings                  add tags for user - comma separated list or option can be specified multiple times --wildcard-exports             exports can contain wildcards (default true)
+      --subscriptions number         set maximum subscription for the account (-1 is unlimited) (default -1) --tag strings                  add tags for user - comma separated list or option can be specified multiple times --wildcard-exports             exports can contain wildcards (default true)
 ```